 - Receiver.
 An organization or person that authorizes the Originator to initiate an ACH transaction, either as a debit or credit to an account.

-- Gateway Operator (GO).
+- Gateway.
 A financial institution, ACH Operator, or ODFI that acts as an entry or exit point to or from the United States.
-A formal declaration of status as a Gateway Operator is not required.
-ACH operators and ODFIs acting in the role of Gateway Operators have specific warranties and obligations related to certain international entries.
-A financial institution acting as a Gateway Operator generally may process inbound and outbound debit and credit transactions.
-ACH Operators acting as Gateway Operators may process outbound debit and credit entries, but can limit inbound entries to credit entries only and reversals.
+A formal declaration of status as a Gateway is not required.
+ACH operators and ODFIs acting in the role of Gateways have specific warranties and obligations related to certain international entries.
+A financial institution acting as a Gateway generally may process inbound and outbound debit and credit transactions.
+ACH Operators acting as Gateways may process outbound debit and credit entries, but can limit inbound entries to credit entries only and reversals.

-NACHA — The Electronic Payments Association (NACHA) issued International ACH Transaction (IAT) operating rules and formats that became effective on September 18, 2009.188 The IAT is a new Standard Entry Class code for ACH payments that enables financial institutions to identify and monitor international ACH payments, and perform screening as required by OFAC.
-The rules require Gateway Operators to classify payments that are transmitted to or received from a financial agency189 outside the territorial jurisdiction of the United States as IATs.
+NACHA - The Electronic Payments Association (NACHA) issued International ACH Transaction (IAT) operating rules and formats that became effective on September 18, 2009.210For additional information on the IAT, refer to the NACHA Web site.
+NACHA has since issued a number of modifications and refinements to their IAT operating rules.
+The IAT is a Standard Entry Class code for ACH payments that enables financial institutions to identify and monitor international ACH payments, and perform screening to ensure compliance with OFAC requirements.
+The rules require Gateways to classify payments that are transmitted to or received from a financial agency211"Financial agency" means an entity that is authorized by applicable law to accept deposits or is in the business of issuing money orders or transferring funds. outside the territorial jurisdiction of the United States as IATs.
 The classification will depend on where the financial agency that handles the payment transaction (movement of funds) is located and not the location of any other party to the transaction (e.g., the Originator or Receiver).

 Under NACHA operating rules, all U.S. financial institutions that participate in the ACH Network must be able to utilize the IAT format.Definition of IAT